deyrudra/SmarterVenting/docs/2 - learn/mqtt.md

         - Ex. a smart thermostat might subscribe to `home/kitchen/temperature` to receive updates and adjust the temperature accordingly.
         - Under the hierarchy, if a subscriber chooses to, they can subscribe to multiple topics at once, without having to specifiy each one.
 They can just simply subscribe to `home/kitchen/#`.
 The `#` refers to all subtopics under the `home/kitchen` topic.

+- QoS: QoS 1 ensures the message which has been published/subscribed to will establish connection atleast once. (ex. your device runs out of battery and you charge it back up, it will get the message after it's back alive).

+- Retain: Allows published packets to keep it's value on the borker, such that the retained flags of the client act as a last save restoration, pulling info from the broker itself.
 ## Setting up an MQTT Broker on Home Assistant
 - The guides I followed:
     - https://www.home-assistant.io/integrations/mqtt/#:~:text=press%20%E2%80%9CPUBLISH%E2%80%9D%20.-,Go%20to%20Settings%20%3E%20Devices%20%26%20services.,Select%20Publish.